facelessuser/mdpopups_test/README.md

 ![img](tooltips_test.png)

+Run command `Mdpopups: Test` and choose either popup or phantom.
+This demonstrates basic formatting.

+-- or --

-Run command `Mdpopups: test` and choose either popup or phantom.
+Run command `Mdpopups: Test UML` and choose either popup or phantom.
+This demonstrates custom fences using UML.
+This assumes Java is found in your path.

 Edit `test.py` to play around with the commands.